After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

 If you are in the middle of this right now, and it feels impossible, that feeling is understandable.
 It is also not the whole truth.
 Many couples have been exactly where you are and come through it.
 You do not have to figure out how to do that alone.

-Mark Ryan is a BACP Registered Psychotherapist and NCPS Accredited Relationship Therapist specialising in couples and relationship therapy across London.
-He works with couples navigating infidelity, trust repair, desire and intimacy challenges, and diverse relationship structures including LGBTQ+ partnerships and ethically non-monogamous relationships.
+Mark Ryan is a BACP Accredited Psychotherapist and NCPS Accredited Relationship Therapist specialising in couples and relationship therapy across London.
+He works with couples navigating affairs and betrayals, trust repair, desire and intimacy challenges, and diverse relationship structures including LGBTQ+ partnerships and ethically non-monogamous relationships.
 His practice is sex-positive and kink-aware, offering a genuinely non-judgemental space for all couples.
-Mark works from private therapy rooms in Kensington, Pimlico and Angel, Islington.
+Mark works from private therapy rooms in Kensington, Pimlico, and Angel, Islington.

 References